alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/02/interfaces-as-a-principle-of-engineering.md

 Interfaces enable a component to be designed to support multiple systems.

-### Recycling
+### Repurposing

-It's similar to reuse, but reuse is about designing a component to support many use cases; recycling is about repurposing an existing component, instead of creating a new one.
+It's similar to reuse, but reuse is about designing a component to support many use cases; repurposing is about using an existing component, instead of creating a new one.

 ### Interchangeability